 "Farmers throughout the country are discovering new uses for America's most useful vehicle on their farms."

-Download a printable poster-size copy (60K GIF) of the illustration.
+Download the printable copy (60K GIF) of the picture.

 Alden Jewell sent along another in this series of ads, which clearly uses another revised illustration.
 This time, the farmer is apparently returning from town with the supplies.

 Download the picture (60K GIF) sized to print on 8.5x11" paper.

 Alden also found this one, date of publication unknown, advertising another dealer: Pinnacle's Garage in Hollister CA.

 The Hurricane engine slogan "More Power to You" was also used in one of the larger 1953 Farm Journal Ads, but the text and picture here seem to be aimed at a wider audience, rather than at the agricultural sector specifically.

 The final example that I've run across from this series, is a bit different, and in fact different from most Willys advertising of the era.
 This one sells the Jeep as a sport-utility vehicle:

 "Sportsmen... hunters, fishermen... all who go off the beaten track will find the power and traction of 4-wheel drive and the maneuverability of the Universal 'Jeep' a joy in the pursuit of their pleasure."

 If all the drawings weren't done by the same artist, this one certainly looks like it was done by the same hand as "When the Going's ROUGH..."